-In the letter sent home I attached set up instructions for the iPhone and a Samsung (the 2 most popular makes of mobiles).
+Set up instructions for the iPhone can be found here and for those who use an android phone, such as a Samsung please click here.
 If you own a different make - use a search engine (such as Google) and type 'ICE set up for "your make of phone".
 This should then give you step by step instructions how to set ICE up.
 If you are having problems, please contact me on the details below and I will do my best to help you.

 I cannot stress enough how important it is for your child (and yourself) to have this function.

 I will be making pupils aware of this system in school and hope that you will be able to discuss and set it up together, deciding which emergency contact numbers to use between you.

 I am always available to be contacted at school either by 'phone (0161 696 0764) or via email ([email protected]).
 Please feel free to ask any questions relating to online activity, from keeping social media privacy settings as tight as possible, to discussing something that may be worrying you about the online activity of your child.
 Enquiries will be dealt with in the strictest of confidence, but in line with our safeguarding policies.

 www.thinkuknow.co.uk - this offers advice for both young people and parents/carers.
 It is split into convenient age groups and allows very young children to be introduced to online safety from a very young age.
 It also allows you to report abuse anonymously via their website, in conjunction with CEOP (Child Exploitation and Online Protection Command).

 UK Safer Internet Centre gives details on how to set up parental controls on your internet at home (Virgin, BT, TalkTalk, and SKY)

 NSPCC - offering advice about online risks and how to keep children safe